gaussic/keras-en-backup/sources/examples/imdb_cnn_lstm.md

-Train a recurrent convolutional network on the IMDB sentiment classification task.
+#Train a recurrent convolutional network on the IMDB sentiment classification task.

 Gets to 0.8498 test accuracy after 2 epochs.
-41s/epoch on K520 GPU.
+41 s/epoch on K520 GPU.

 ```python